dat256-weedle/weedle/documents/social_contract.md

 The code should

 - compile
-- have tests
+- be tested to the best of the abilities of the programmer
-- satisfies acceptance criteria
+- satisfy the acceptance criteria
+- satisfy the code conventions
-- approved by product owner
+- be approved by the product owner(s)
-- be merged into develop
+- be merged into the deveop-branch

 ### Responsibilities of Scrum master

-The SCRUM master will make sure that the members have turned in their parts for the teams deadlines.
+The SCRUM master will make sure that the members have turned in their parts for the team's deadlines.

 Create the agenda for and lead the groups meetings.
+(The scrum master holds the responsibilities of the project manager)

 ### Responsibilities of Product- and Vice Product Owner

-Prioritize and pick out user stories for each sprint.
+Prioritize and approve the set of user stories for each sprint.
 Approve and criticize user stories with their acceptance criteria as basis during sprint demo.

 Vice product owner is in charge when the product owner is the one delivering a user story.